OctopusDeploy/OctoProduct/chapter1/index.md

 Continuous deployments have no human intervention.
 You have achieved continuous deployments when a commit to your source code is compiled, tested, and packaged by your CI server, and then deployed, tested and exposed to end users.
 The success or failure of each stage of this process is automatic, resulting in a commit-to-consumer workflow.

 Continuous delivery involves a human making the decision to progress a deployment to end users.
 This progression is typically represented as a promotion through a series of environments.
-A canonical example of environmental progression is to deploy applications to the non-production development and test environments, and finally the production environment.
+A canonical example of environmental progression is to deploy applications to the non-production development and test environments, and finally to the production environment.

 A development environment may very well be configured with continuous deployments, where each commit successfully built by the CI server is automatically deployed with no human intervention.
 When the developers are happy that their changes are suitable for a wider audience, a deployment can be promoted to the test environment.

-The test environment is where quality assurance (QA) staff validate changes, product owners ensure functionality meets their requirements, security teams probe for vulnerabilities etc. When everyone is happy that the changes meet their requirements, a deployment can be promoted to production.
+The test environment is where quality assurance (QA) staff validate changes, product owners ensure functionality meets their requirements, and security teams probe for vulnerabilities, etc. When everyone is happy that the changes meet their requirements, a deployment can be promoted to production.

-The production environment is the final destination of a deployment, and is where applications are exposed to end users.
+The production environment is the final destination of a deployment, and this is where applications are exposed to end users.

 We have learned from most of our customers that continuous delivery *works for them*.
 So while the majority of the pillars apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.